 Required Document

-Before starting an NGO, you need some essential documents.
+Before beginning an NGO, you need some essential documents.

-- Memorandum and Rules & Regulations in Duplicate duly signed by a Minimum of Three persons (Each page on the bottom).
+- Memorandum and Rules & Regulations in Duplicate duly signed by a Minimum of Three persons (Page on bottom).

 - Ownership Proof of Registered Office.
 (Electricity Bill/Sale Deed/ GPA/Water Bill etc.)

-- Proof of residential / office address of all members of Society such as Voter ID / Telephone bill / Electricity bill / Passport / Driving license etc.
+- Proof of residential / office address of all members of society such as Voter ID / Telephone bill / Electricity bill / Passport / Driving license, etc.

-- NOC from Owner of premises on Rs.10/- Stamp Paper.
+- NOC from the Owner of premises on Rs.10/- Stamp Paper.

-- An affidavit from President on Rs.10/- Stamp Paper.
+- An affidavit from the President on Rs.10/- Stamp Paper.

-- All members of Society should sign the list of Desirous people.
+- All members of society should sign the list of Desirous people.

-- Desirous persons or the persons subscribing the name to the Memorandum should not be (in any case) less than seven.
-If it is proposed to give All India character to the Society, there must be eight persons from different states of the Indian Union to the Memorandum.
+- Desirous persons or persons subscribing to the name of the Memorandum should not be (in any case) less than seven.
+If it is proposed to give All India character to the society, there must be eight persons from different states of the Indian Union to the Memorandum.

 How to Register an NGO?

 The NGO registration process takes place in three ways.
-Or we can also say that NGOs can be registered in any of the three Acts.
-Let us know what these three acts are?
+We can also say that NGOs can be registered in any of the three Acts.
+Let us know what these three acts are.

 - Trust Act